simondiep/quiplash-js/README.md

 - A way to shorten the URL to something like qqq.herokuapp.com
 - Each player has own avatar and color (up to 8)
 - Show on host screen which specific players need to look at their devices
+- 3 round games (number of players = prompts per single round)
+- Last round you fill out the same prompt and allow awarding gold and silver awards to not your answer